Virtual Heritage Fair Process

 Yes, but this is no different than a student having the highest score at the in-person Regional Fair and also having the highest score at the Provincial Fair.

-While the Top Score & Runner-up Score are singled out for an extra prize and recognition, all award winners and Top Projects (at the Virtual Fair) and Top Ten (at the Provincial Fair) are considered to be collectively winners.
-Likewise, all award winners and Top Projects (i.e. those selected for the Provincial Fair) at the Regional Fairs are considered to be collectively winners.
+While the Top Score & Runner-up Score are singled out for an extra prize and recognition, all award winners and Top Projects (at the Virtual Fair & Regional Fairs) and all award winners and Top Ten (at the Provincial Fair) are considered to be collectively winners.

 The variety of acceptable projects gives teachers more flexibility in how they want to incorporate Heritage Fairs into their classrooms and it gives students more opportunities to showcase their skills.
 Dividing the projects into different categories will ensure that video projects are compared to video projects, written projects are compared to written projects, etc.